seetest-io/eribank-pom/README.md

 4. To Run the the tests use testng.xml file

-    Make sure you set the envionment variable with valid access key obtained using Step 2.
+    Make sure you set the environment variable with valid access key obtained using Step 2.

     Use the command line set Environment variable.